johan162/hpdf_table/docs/Building.md

 configure: --------------------------------------------------------------------------------
 ```

-The final step you need to do is compile the library as so
+The final step you need to do is compile the library

 ```shell
 $> make